 This application integrates information from sensors commonly available on a smart phone, and then wirelessly communicates with the traffic signal controllers to obtain real-time Signal Phasing and Timing (SPaT) information, which will then be used to inform visually impaired pedestrian as to when to cross and how to remain aligned with the crosswalk.
 The application will allow an “automated pedestrian call” to be sent to the traffic controller from the smart phone of registered blind users after confirming the direction and orientation of the roadway that the pedestrian is intending to cross.
 The traffic controller can hold or extend the walk signal until the visually impaired pedestrian has cleared the crosswalk.
 In addition, the application would also enable communications between vehicles and the pedestrian (V2P) at intersection crosswalks.
 Drivers attempting to make a turn will be alerted of the presence of a visually-impaired pedestrian waiting at the crosswalk.
 The application can also warn the pedestrian not to cross when an approaching vehicle is not likely to stop at the crosswalk while the light is transitioning to red for automobiles.
 The V2P concept can also be applied to alert drivers of the presence of non-visually impaired pedestrians and bicyclists, and vice versa, increasing safety of the non-motorized traveler.
 IEEE 802.11ai APs may be a cost effective alternative for intersections not equipped with public sector IEEE 802.11p RSEs.

-[ref TBD]
+[ref [ref 11-11-0023-02-00ai-use-case-senario-for-tgai.pptx]]